Single-unit study

 XNB272 Biomechanics

-This unit is designed to develop a basic understanding of the ways in which human movement is analysed from a biomechanical perspective, and to develop the skills necessary to complete simple analyses of human motion.
-Knowledge of basic biomechanical concepts is essential for all health related professionals.
-The aim of this unit is to understand the biomechanical principles of human movement, measure and analysis human movement and apply the biomechanical principles to optimising human movement.
+This unit is designed to develop a basic understanding of how human movement is analysed from a biomechanical perspective and the skills necessary to complete simple analyses of human motion.
+Knowledge of basic biomechanical concepts is essential for all health-related professionals.
+This unit aims to understand the biomechanical principles of human movement, measure and analysis human movement and apply the biomechanical principles to optimising human movement.

 XNB278 Skill Acquisition

-This unit has a focus on skill acquisition for the sport and exercise domains.
+This unit focuses on skill acquisition for the sport and exercise domains.
 It is important for movement practitioners to fully grasp the ramifications of their learning designs in physical activity settings.
 To do this, a comprehensive understanding of contemporary skill acquisition theory and practice is crucial.
-The disciplinary content that underpins this unit is central in the design of quality practice activities in the clinical, teaching, and sporting domains associated with human movement.
-The aim of the unit is to provide you with fundamental knowledge required to design practice tasks to improve skilled performance.
+The disciplinary content underpinning this unit is central in the design of quality practice activities in the clinical, teaching, and sporting domains associated with human movement.
+The unit aims to provide you with the fundamental knowledge required to design practice tasks to improve skilled performance.

 XNB282 Resistance Training

-This unit will develop theoretical understanding and practical skills in strength and conditioning for general fitness.
-A combination of theoretical knowledge and practical skills is required to enable the safe and effective prescription of appropriate exercise.
-This unit is designed to introduce you to theoretical concepts, apply them to practical situations and develop basic skills and competencies for implementation and prescription of strength and conditioning for general fitness.
-You will build on prior knowledge of functional anatomy and physiology to develop understanding of the acute physiological stresses and chronic adaptations to resistance training.
+This unit will develop theoretical understanding and practical skills in strength training for general fitness.
+A combination of theoretical knowledge and practical skills is required to safely and effectively prescribe appropriate exercise for diverse populations.
+This unit is designed to introduce you to theoretical concepts, apply them to practical situations and develop basic skills and competencies for the implementation and prescription of resistance training for general fitness.
+You will build on prior knowledge of functional anatomy and physiology to understand the acute physiological stresses and chronic adaptations to resistance training.

 XNB370 Performance Analysis

-This unit is designed to integrate knowledge from the core areas of exercise science (exercise physiology, biomechanics, motor control and functional anatomy) and apply them to analysing sports performance.
-An ever-increasing range of quantitative information about human performance is available, including training and workload data, individual motion and kinematics, competition results.
+This unit is designed to integrate knowledge from the core areas of exercise science (exercise physiology, biomechanics, skill acquisition and functional anatomy) and apply them to analysing sports performance.
+An ever-increasing range of quantitative information about human performance is available, including training and workload data, individual motion and kinematics, and competition results.
 Extracting key information from this data to support decision-making is an increasingly important process, whether in optimising training, talent identification, or tracking performance in sport; informing clinical and rehabilitation decisions following injury, or in more specialised settings in exercise and movement science research.
-A key component will be utilising available technology to collect the data, analyse the data and make sense of the data to the athletes and coaches.
+A key component will be utilising available technology to collect, analyse and make sense of the data for the athletes and coaches.

 XNB375 Sport Psychology